SunWeb3Sec/DeFiHackLabs/academy/user_awareness/08_Anti-Phishing Plugin/EN/readme.md

 * On June 28, 2022, Nickydooodles.eth, the creator of the Web3 initiative Metabergs, disclosed that his wallet had been hacked through a phishing attempt.
 The attacker made off with 17 ETH, which was approximately worth $21,077 at the time, as well as all of his NFT collections, including Goblintown NFT, Doodles NFT, Sandbox Land, and many others.

 * On November 1, 2022, the Discord channel of the KUMALEON initiative was breached, and nearly 111 NFTs belonging to the community were taken, which included BAYC #5313, ENS, ALIENFRENS, Art Blocks, and various other assets.

-* On December 31, 2021, Kramer, a user of Twitter, claimed that he fell victim to a phishing attack.
-He clicked on a link that seemed to belong to a legitimate NFT DApp, but in reality, it was a scam.
-The result was the loss of 16 of his NFTs, consisting of 8 Bored Apes, 7 Mutant Apes, and 1 Clonex, with a total worth of $1.9 million.

 * On January 15, 2023, the famous blogger @NFT_GOD suffered a severe loss when all of his accounts, cryptocurrencies, and NFTs were stolen.
 The theft occurred after he clicked on a phishing ad link on Google.
 The compromised accounts included Substack, Twitter, and various other platforms.